perses-org/perses-engine/MetalVerification.md

-## Verification of possibility to instantiate .metal instances
+## Verification of .metal instance creation

 Perses  requires  AWS ``.metal``instances that allow nested virtualization, however Ahese correspond with large instances and AWS usually define a maximum threshold by default to the number of vCPUs (typically 32 vCPU) the usuer could request and therefore ```.metal``` (starting at 96 CPU) are disabled in the default configuration.